muratalkan/vehicle-configurator/README.md

 # Vehicle Configurator
-CTIS221 Term Project
+CTIS221 - Term Project

-  A group project done by Erdem Sert (@erdemsert), Uğur Ata Dargün (@ugurdargun) and Murat Alkan (@muratalkan) in NetBeans IDE
+A group project developed by Erdem Sert (@erdemsert), Uğur Ata Dargün (@ugurdargun) and Murat Alkan (@muratalkan) in NetBeans IDE.

-# About This Project
+## Features
+Vehicle Configurator enables you to build your own vehicle.
+- Select a vehicle brand and a vehicle type (car, truck, bus)
-It is all about building your own vehicle.
-The user can select some components of Car, Truck or Bus for different brands, which s/he is willing to purchase, such as engine, wheels, color or etc.
+- Configure your vehicle by changing its features such as engine, wheels, color or etc.

-#
-- **To Run** -> (\dist\VehicleConfigurator.jar)
+**To Run** -> (\dist\VehicleConfigurator.jar)